Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 [TPS_SWCT_01549] Deﬁnition of linear data scaling (cid:100) The term Linear Scaling is deﬁned as follows:

-#@SECTION: 1.
-Regarding the existence of CompuMethods one of the following cases shall ap
+ 1. Regarding the existence of CompuMethods one of the following cases shall ap

 ply: